Dunklas/Dunklas.github.io/content/posts/math/conditional_probability.md

 To find out the probability of that both $R_1$ and $R_2$ happen ($P(R_1 \cap R_2)$) we can see the two selections as a 2-step process and consider the multiplication rule.
 There are $3^2 = 9$ ways to pick a studio album by Ronnie James Dio twice (desired outcomes), and there are $19^2 = 361$ ways to pick a studio album by Black Sabbath twice (total outcomes).
 $$P(R_1 \cap R_2) = \frac{3^2}{19^2} = \frac{3 \cdot 3}{19 \cdot 19} = \frac{3}{19} \cdot \frac{3}{19} = P(R_1) \cdot P(R_2)$$

 The fact that the first picked studio album is put back in the pile before the second selection result in that $R_1$ and $R_2$ are **independent** events.
-This means that the first event has no relation to the second event.
+This means that the first event does not affect the outcome of the second event.
 The definition of independent events is as follows.

 If $A$ and $B$ are events in a sample space $S$, then $A$ and $B$ are **independent** if, and only if
 $$P(A \cap B) = P(A) \cdot P(B)$$